Korrbit/ffxi-topaz-octopus/readme.md

 admin:

-* `docker-compose build` will force images to rebuild. to force a pull from darkstar `stable`, issue the build command with a `--no-cache` argument.
+* `docker-compose build` will force images to rebuild. to force a pull from darkstar `master`, issue the build command with a `--no-cache` argument.
 * `docker-compose restart` will ... restart
 * `docker-compose down -v` will nuke your database if you decide to forego the advice of using an external volume
-* connect to `0.0.0.0:23055` to with your (MySQL) database tool of choice. use the credentials defined in `.env`; or the default `darkstar:darkstar`
+* connect to `0.0.0.0:23055` to with your (MariaDB) database tool of choice. use the credentials defined in `.env`; or the default `darkstar:darkstar`

 ---